-The Alachua County Board of County Commissioners (BOCC) decided to pivot on a project that would bring a 96-unit workforce housing development next to the Abraham Lincoln Middle School off SE 8th Avenue.
+The Alachua County Board of County Commissioners (BOCC) decided to pivot on a project that would bring a 96-unit workforce housing development next to the Lincoln Estates off SE 8th Avenue.

-The Florida Housing Finance Coalition gave the county-backed project a $15 million grant to fund the $21.5 million development.
+The Florida Housing Finance Corporation gave the county-backed project a $15 million grant to fund the $21.5 million development.

 Commissioner Ken Cornell said it’s important the project has local support not just for the grant application but all the way through.